aerobus-open-source/aerobus/README.md

 It provides definition for Integers (32 or 64 bits) as types, therefore rationals (field of fractions) and modular arithmetic (Z/pZ).
 Polynomial with integer or rational coefficients are exposed as types, and so are rational fractions (field of fractions of polynomials).

 As an interesting application, it provides predefined polynomials, such as taylor series of usual functions.
 Given polynomials can then be evaluated at floating point values, aerobus therefore define compile time versions of usual functions, and very efficient implementations for runtime.

+Unlike most of competing libraries, it's quite easy to add a custom function as aerobus provides mechanisms to easily define coefficients and taylor series.

 ## examples
 ### pure compile time